Vlhermitte/Skin_cancer_classification/README.md

 # Skin caner classification using CNN

 This is a peronal project that aims to classify skin cancer images using deep learning.
-The dataset can be found [here](https://www.kaggle.com/kmader/skin-cancer-mnist-ham10000).
+The dataset from Kaggle.com can be found [here](https://www.kaggle.com/kmader/skin-cancer-mnist-ham10000).

 ## Requirements